 The effect of not charging annual management fees is that investment returns tend to be higher and managers receive a higher percentage of the carry.

-Investors are also increasingly required to incorporate ESG and SRI issues in their investment criteria, which they achieve by investing in strategies and businesses that make a positive economic and social impact, as well as delivering acceptable returns.
+Investors are also increasingly required to incorporate ESG issues in their investment criteria, which they achieve by investing in strategies and businesses that make a positive economic and social impact, as well as delivering acceptable returns.

 Banks continue to restructure, further downsize their balance sheets and reduce lending, particularly to small and medium-sized enterprises.
-This trend is likely to continue with the delayed application of MiFID II in January 2018 and the growth in blockchains, which has the potential to replace custody and depositary banks as the keepers of records and providers of digital ledgers for recording and listing financial transactions.
+This trend is likely to continue following the delayed application of MiFID II in January 2018 and the growth in blockchains, which has the potential to replace custody and depositary banks as the keepers of records and providers of digital ledgers for recording and listing financial transactions.